glfw/glfw.github.io/download.md

 Bindings for other languages are created and maintained by the community and are not part of GLFW itself.
-Please [let us know](https://github.com/glfw/website/issues) if any bindings are missing from the list below, even if a binding is already listed for that language.
+Please [let us know](https://github.com/glfw/website/issues) if any fully functional bindings are missing in the list below.
+We will happily list multiple bindings for the same language.

 | Language    | Maintainer          | Website |
 | ----------- | ------------------- | ------- |